arianvp/nixcon2024/slides/reveal.js-master/slides.md

 }
 </code></pre>

-* Allow assuming the role with an ID token
+SPEAKER:

+* Trust policy defines who can assume the role under what conditions
 * If Signed by Github
+* If target audience is AWS
 * If request came from a pull request
 ---

-## Define role, and use in Github Actions
+## Define role
 ```
 resource "aws_iam_role" "nix_build" {
   name = "nix-build"